resource-watch/blog-analysis/req_019_facebook_total_precipitation/README.md

 6. Export the results as CSV files.

 The second objective of this analysis is to calculate the rate of precipitation change 1901-2019 at the state/provincial level. *This objective followed the method of the [U.S. and Global Mean Temperature and Precipitation indicator (Exhibit 8)](https://cfpub.epa.gov/roe/indicator.cfm?i=89#8).* This analysis was done using the file [Regression_Rate_Change_and_Smooth.py ](https://github.com/resource-watch/blog-analysis/blob/master/req_019_facebook_total_precipitation/Regression_Rate_Change_and_Smooth.py), following the steps:
-1. Calculate the slope of each precipitation trend from annual precipitation (in mms) by fiting an ordinary least-squares regression.
+1. Calculate the slope of each precipitation trend from annual precipitation (in millimeters) by fiting an ordinary least-squares regression.
-2. Multiplie the slope by the length of the entire period of record to get total change in mms.
+2. Multiplie the slope by the length of the entire period of record to get total change in millimeters.
 3. Convert the total change to percent change, using average precipitation during the standard baseline period (1901-2000) as the denominator.
 4. Export the results as CSV files.